Should call centre advisors be in charge of multiple channels? Or would it be of greater benefit for advisors to become specialised in just one?

 These advisors are then prone to go into a “complete blind panic at the thought of picking up either an extra channel or an extra task.”

 So, “management are the key and need to determine who can deliver what, well!”
 Get them to evaluate advisors in terms of those who are capable, as well as scheduling and training.
 If these resources are in place, multi-skilled advisors are highly likely to benefit your organisation.

 However, you may be part of a large contact centre which prefers to have specialised teams because call high volumes mean that it is easier to predict multichannel call patterns.
 If so, it is likely that multi-skilled advisors will be less valuable to you.

 However, it does seem that multi-skilling advisors is becoming increasing popular, even in the larger contact centres, with 88.2% of contact centre managers reporting that they have a multi-skilling advisors initiative in place.

 So, consider the size of your contact centre and the nature of calls coming into it and weigh up the benefits with the drawbacks above and determine how multichannel advisors can improve your customer service.

 Have you launched a multi-skilling advisors initiative?
 If so, did it make a difference to the performance of your call centre?

-Please leave your feedback in the comments section below.
+Please leave your feedback in an email to Call Centre Helper.